Waiheke is a beautiful island in the Hauraki Gulf, and in my humble opinion, one of the best day trips you can take, when visiting Auckland.

 Add to that the beautiful beaches, clear emerald green waters, hiking trails, excellent food choices, shopping, and that oh so enjoyable small town vibe and you’ve got a fantastic getaway destination that’s not to be missed.

 About 8000 lucky people live on the island year round.
-The rest pop in only for the day.
+But most people just visit for the day.

 Weekends on Waiheke are said to be very busy, particularly in summer.